jelle619/JelleZwie.rs/mkdocs/characters/docs/Other/Bluefire.md

 # Bluefire
 Bluefire is Jelle's primary alternate persona.
 This page serves as the general information page about this character.
-Various variations on this character exist to comply with different settings.
+Various iterations on this character exist to comply with different settings.

 !!! info
     Any beliefs, thoughts or opinions this character expresses in-character (e.g. in role-play) does not necessarily reflect the creator's.